despiegk/ssdb_tipc/README.md

 ## Tasks

+* investigate ssdb see how much needs to be changed
 * spec toml format & command line usage
 * create server in C
 * create client in C